-- the corporate governance framework, procedures and controls; - a financial control framework; - independent control functions which comprise the Actuarial, Compliance and Risk Management functions; and - independent assurance provided by the Internal Audit function.
+- the corporate governance framework, procedures and controls; - a financial control framework; - an operational resilience framework; - independent control functions which comprise the Actuarial, Compliance and Risk Management functions; and - independent assurance provided by the Internal Audit function.

 Responsibility for establishing an appropriate internal control environment rests with the Board as a whole and its directors individually.